Adrien40/ha-hydrao-custom/README.md

 <details>
 <summary>⚠️ See common issues</summary>

-* **"Water Off" permanently** : Normal, the Hydrao only communicates over Bluetooth while the water is running.
+* **Constantly showing "Water Off"**: Normal, the Hydrao only communicates via Bluetooth when water is flowing.
-* **"Connection Error"** : Unlike "Water Off", this status means the device was actually detected in range, but the connection or read still failed (weak or unstable signal, or a drop-out mid-shower).
+* **"Connection Error"**: Unlike "Water Off", this status means the device was detected in range, but the connection or reading still failed (signal too weak or unstable, or water turned off mid-shower).
 Move your antenna closer or [install an ESPHome Bluetooth Proxy](https://esphome.github.io/bluetooth-proxies/) near the shower.
-* **"Configuration Failed"** : Writing the new settings to the device failed after several attempts.
-No need to worry : The change is not lost (visible in **Pending Configuration**), it will automatically be retried on the next shower.
+* **"Configuration Failed"**: Writing the new settings to the device failed after several attempts.
+Don't worry: The change is not lost (visible in **Pending Configuration**), it will automatically be retried during the next shower.
-* **Thresholds/Colors greyed out in options** : They can only be read/modified after a successful first connection — run the water once before adjusting them.
+* **Thresholds/Colors grayed out in options**: They can only be read/modified after a first successful connection — run the water once before adjusting them.

 </details>

 ---

 ### 🤝 Contributions & Support
-For any bug or feature request, please open an [Issue](https://github.com/Adrien40/ha-hydrao-custom/issues) on this repository.
+For any bug reports or feature requests, please open an [Issue](https://github.com/Adrien40/ha-hydrao-custom/issues) on this repository.

-### ⚠️ Disclaimer
-This integration is an independent project.
-It has no connection whatsoever with the Hydrao company.
-Use of this software is at your own risk.

-### ⚖️ License
+### ⚖️ License & Disclaimer
 Project licensed under **GPLv3**.
-Independent of the Hydrao company.
-Use at your own risk.
+This is an independent project with no affiliation to the Hydrao company.
+The use of this software is at your own risk.

 ---